Learn About the Role of an Executor or Executrix

-In most cases, the decedent has named his choice for executor in his will and the judge will normally appoint that individual.
-He’ll grant her authorization to act on behalf of the estate through “letters testamentary” or “letters of administration,” documents she can provide to various entities such as insurance companies or financial institutions to confirm that she has the legal authority to act on behalf of the estate and its beneficiaries.
+The judge will grant the executor authorization to act on behalf of the estate through “letters testamentary” or “letters of administration.”
+He can provide these documents to various entities such as insurance companies or financial institutions to confirm that she has the legal authority to act on behalf of the estate and its beneficiaries.

-After the court has officially opened the estate, the executor must identify all the decedent’s assets and gather them for safekeeping where it's feasible.
-This might be the case if the decedent left an extremely valuable piece of jewelry or an item of artwork.
-Property of this nature cannot be left untended in the decedent's home or elsewhere where a family member or anyone else might freely walk off with them.
+The executor must first identify all the decedent’s assets and gather them for safekeeping when it's feasible.
+This might be the case if the decedent left a valuable piece of jewelry or an item of artwork.
+Property of this nature can't be left unsecured so a family member or anyone else might freely walk off with it.

-Part of this process can be a literal hunt for assets such as bank and investment accounts or insurance policies.
-Did the decedent own any?
-The executrix will typically go over his personal papers and interview family members in an effort to track down all accounts that might exist so that she can take control of them.
-Did he have a safe deposit box?
-If family members aren't sure, she might have to contact all local banks to find out.
+Part of this process can be a literal hunt for assets, such as bank and investment accounts, insurance policies, or safe deposit boxes.
+The executor will typically go through the deceased's personal papers and interview family members in an effort to track down all accounts that might exist so that he can take control of them.

-Some or all of these things might be mentioned in his will, but she can't simply assume that there are no other assets just because they're not bequeathed to anyone.
-The decedent might have acquired them after he made the will or that he neglected to include for one reason or another.
+Some or all of these assets might be mentioned in his will, but the executor can't simply assume that there are no other assets just because they're not bequeathed to anyone.
+The decedent might have acquired them after he made the will, or he might have overlooked some.

 Making Notifications of the Death